jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23584.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23599.JPG" />

 Before the nightfall, we explored the <b>Elkmont Historic District</b>.
 It was quite a disappointment TBH.
-The only thing left from the past was brick fireplaces that were not much different from the existing ones.
+The only thing left from the past was stone fireplaces that were not much different from the existing ones.
 The <b>Appalachian Clubhouse</b> were residential houses remade to exhibit the original looks of the vacation village.
 We thought it might be a better experience to make them usable rentable to tourists.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23621.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23613.JPG" />